See the full journal content here

 1990-1992: Robert Elson, Griffith University

-1977-1989: Anthony Reid, John Caiger, Jamie Mackie and AC Milner, Australian National University.
+1977-1989: Anthony Reid, John Caiger, Jamie Mackie, Anthony Milner and Virginia Hooker, Australian National University.

 Submit to Asian Studies Review